-Small businesses are suddenly being forced to support a surge in remote workers in response to the social distancing demands of COVID-19 – NordVPN recently announced a 165 percent spike in the use of its business VPNs worldwide since March 11 alone.
+Small businesses are suddenly being forced to support a surge in remote workers in response to the social distancing demands of COVID-19.
+NordVPN, for one, recently announced a 165 percent spike in the use of its business VPNs worldwide since March 11 alone.

 "We feel empathy for the many companies and employees who are frustrated with their VPNs and are pleased to offer free usage of our high-performing, scalable solution to keep your company up and running regardless of location," Banyan Security CEO Jayanth Gummaraju said in a statement.